Higher-Page Hodge Theory of Compact Complex Manifolds: Examples of page- - -manifolds and counterexamples

-\subsubsection{Case of complex parallelisable nilmanifolds}
+\subsection{Case of complex parallelisable nilmanifolds}

 We will now prove that all complex parallelisable nilmanifolds are page-$1$-$\partial\bar\partial$-manifolds.
-On the one hand, this generalises one implication in (i) of Proposition \ref{Prop:Iwasawa_page_r_ddbar_small-def}.
+On the one hand, this generalises one implication in $(1)$ of Proposition \ref{Prop:Iwasawa_page_r_ddbar_small-def}.
 On the other hand, it provides a large class of page-$1$-$\partial\bar\partial$-manifolds that are not $\partial\bar\partial$-manifolds.
-Indeed, it is known that a nilmanifold $\nilm$ is never $\partial\bar\partial$ (or even formal in the sense of [DGMS75]) unless it is K\"ahler (i.e. a complex torus, or equivalently, the Lie group $G$ is abelian).
+Indeed, it is known that a nilmanifold $\nilm$ is never $\partial\bar\partial$ (or even formal in the sense of [15]) unless it is K\"ahler (i.e. a complex torus, or equivalently, the Lie group $G$ is abelian) [19].

 Recall that a compact complex parallelisable manifold $X$ is a manifold whose holomorphic tangent bundle is trivial.
-By Wang's theorem [Wan54], $X$ is a quotient $\nilm$ of a {\it complex} Lie group $G$ by a co-compact, discrete subgroup $\Gamma$.
+By Wang's theorem [41], $X$ is a quotient $\nilm$ of a {\it complex} Lie group $G$ by a co-compact, discrete subgroup $\Gamma$.
 When $G$ is nilpotent, the manifold $X$ is a complex parallelisable nilmanifold.
-The Iwasawa manifold and the 5-dimensional Iwasawa manifold are examples of this type.
+The Iwasawa manifold is an example of this type.
+We first need an algebraic result.